Limebee/photography-portfolio/README.md

 # Photography Portfolio
-The is a portfolio website for a photographer.
+The is a portfolio website for photographer Kaiya Burch.
 Users can view their work and find their contact information.

 <strong>Link to Project:</strong> https://kaiyaburch.netlify.app